 Go Veggie, Go Lean

-For a leaner, healthier weight, skip the meat and focus on plant-based, fiber-rich foods, such as vegetables, fruits, whole grain cereals, and beans, concluded more recently published research on more than 55,000 healthy, middle-aged Swedish women.*
+In related research, scientists found that for a leaner, healthier weight, we should skip the meat and focus on plant-based, fiber-rich foods such as vegetables, fruits, whole grain cereals, and beans.
+The researchers had followed 55,000+ healthy, middle-aged Swedish women.2

-Studying dietary questionnaires the women completed over a ten year period, scientists found that “omnivorous women [those who ate meat and/or poultry every day] were significantly heavier than any of the three vegetarian groups,” stated lead author PK Newby, MD, from the USDA Human Nutrition Research Center at Tufts University in Boston.
+Studying dietary questionnaires the women completed over a 10-year period, the scientists found that “omnivorous women [those who ate meat and/or poultry every day] were significantly heavier than any of the three vegetarian groups,” stated lead author PK Newby, MD, from the USDA Human Nutrition Research Center at Tufts University in Boston.

 The three vegetarian groups included vegans (no meat, fish, eggs, or dairy products), semi-vegetarians (some fish, eggs, and dairy products), and lactovegetarians (some dairy products).

 The prevalence of overweight or obesity (a Body Mass Index, or BMI, greater than 25) was 40% among the omnivores, 29% among both vegans and semi-vegetarians, and 25% among lactovegetarians.